 - Administration is not that scary

 Now, I’m managing my own start up, I can do things the way I want to.
-For example, I can now blast music in my store without anyone needing to change the playlist.
+For example, I can manage my own finances (read here to learn more) and I can now blast music in my store without anyone needing to change the playlist.
 Streaming sites like Cloud Cover Music helps me concentrate on what I need to do.